HibiscusCollective/gitfairy/docs/contributors/decisions/adr-0001-primary-programming-language.md

 ## Decision Drivers

-### Must Have

 * Multithreading/Async support: We want to let users queue up commands without noticeable lag between interactions, so things need to be able to run in the background.
 * OS Integration: The interface should feel as native to the OS as possible.
 Leveraging things like context menu actions, popups, icons, etc. This should not feel like a separate app.
 * Secure authentication: We want to make sure that the user can securely authenticate to the services they want to access.
 We don't want a permanent token saved in plaintext in a config file.
 We want to leverage modern security methods, like OAuth, keychains, etc.
 * Git Integration: We need full featured git integration with support for extensions.
 Capabilities should be as close to CLI as possible.

-### Nice to Have

-* Cross-platform support
+* Cross-platform support (nice to have)
-* Rich ecosystem of libraries
+* Rich ecosystem of libraries (nice to have)
-* Strong type system
+* Strong type system (nice to have)
-* Memory safety guarantees
+* Memory safety guarantees (nice to have)

 ## Considered Options

 * Rust with [tauri](https://tauri.app/), [tokio](https://tokio.rs/), [git2](https://github.com/libgit2/libgit2) and [config](https://github.com/rust-cli/config-rs)
 * Go with [wails](https://wails.app/) and [viper](https://github.com/spf13/viper)
 * Python
-* Nodejs
+* NodeJS

-## Decision outcomes
+## Decision Outcome

-Chosen Option: **Rust with [tauri](https://tauri.app/), [tokio](https://tokio.rs/) , [git2](https://github.com/libgit2/libgit2) and [config](https://github.com/rust-cli/config-rs)**
+Chosen option: **Rust with [tauri](https://tauri.app/), [tokio](https://tokio.rs/), [git2](https://github.com/libgit2/libgit2) and [config](https://github.com/rust-cli/config-rs)**, because it best meets our performance, security, and UX requirements.

 * [tauri](https://tauri.app/) will drive our UI components, popups, modals, configuration, etc.
 * [tokio](https://tokio.rs/) will drive our async capabilities.
 * [git2](https://docs.rs/git2/latest/git2/) will interact with VCS, this handles auth and all the git operations we'll need.
 * [config](https://github.com/rust-cli/config-rs) will read and write configuration files.
 This gives us the flexibility to read and write different formats and layer them in various ways.

-## Consequences
+### Consequences

 * Good, because rust provides zero-cost abstractions and minimal runtime overhead ensure optimal performance
 * Good, because rust guarantees memory safety without garbage collection